jrjh600/git-essential-training-5988161/gitStatusDemo.md

-This is a new line, just for fun
+This is a new line, just for fun.

+This is a better change